Remote terminal unit: Software and logic control

 Modern RTUs are usually capable of executing simple programs autonomously without involving the host computers of the DCS or SCADA system to simplify deployment and to provide redundancy for safety reasons.
-An RTU in a modern water management system will typically have code to modify its behavior when physical override switches on the RTU are toggled during maintenance by maintenance personnel.
+An RTU in a modern water management system will typically have code to modify its behavior when physical override switches on the RTU are toggled during maintenance-by-maintenance personnel.
 This is done for safety reasons; a miscommunication between the system operators and the maintenance personnel could cause system operators to mistakenly enable power to a water pump when it is being replaced, for example.

 Maintenance personnel should have any equipment they are working on disconnected from power and locked to prevent damage and/or injury.

 Communications

-An RTU may be interfaced to multiple master stations and IEDs (Intelligent Electronic Devices) with different communication protocols (usually serial (RS-232, RS-485, RS-422) or Ethernet).
-An RTU may support standard protocols (Modbus, IEC 60870-5-101/103/104, DNP3, IEC 60870-6-ICCP, IEC 61850 etc.) to interface any third party software.
+An RTU may be interfaced to multiple master stations and IEDs with different communication protocols (usually serial (RS-232, RS-485, RS-422) or Ethernet).
+An RTU may support standard protocols (Modbus, IEC 60870-5-101/103/104, DNP3, IEC 60870-6-ICCP, IEC 61850 etc.) to interface any third-party software.

 Data transfer may be initiated from either end using various techniques to ensure synchronization with minimal data traffic.
 The master may poll its subordinate unit (Master to RTU or RTU to IED) for changes of data on a periodic basis.
 Analog value changes will usually be reported only on changes outside a set limit from the last transmitted value.
 Digital (status) values observe a similar technique and only transmit groups (bytes) when one included point (bit) changes.
 Another method used is where a subordinate unit initiates an update of data upon a predetermined change in analog or digital data.
 Complete data transmission must be performed periodically, with either method, to ensure full synchronization and eliminate stale data.
 Most communication protocols support both methods, programmable by the installer.

 Multiple RTUs or IEDs may share a communications line, in a multi-drop scheme, as units are addressed uniquely and only respond to their own polls and commands.